fyang016/rshell/README.md

 ## Latest additions/changes
 -Added the test command functionality (which returns true or false)

--Revised the operator precedence
+-Revised the operator precedence so that it does not always strictly go from left to right

 ## Design
 Our program is designed to mimic bash as closely as we can.
-In general, the program does well what it is meant to do, because we went through a lot of test cases to get the program to what it is as of now.
-However, there are parts of the code that can be made more efficient.
-For example, the code that makes sure that the "test" command runs smoothly lacks clarity because of the many test cases.
+Implementing precedence AND parentheses AND the test command proved to be a challenge for us.
+The idea is to separate the operators, parentheses symbols, and commands to efficiently organize everything and then to implement precedence on the organized information.
+In theory, it might sound simple enough, but there are so many ways to mess up a part that could haunt us for a long time.

 ### Known bugs
-As of now, there are no known bugs that have not been fixed yet.
+-Precedence bug with parentheses group at the rightmost side (e.g. "echo A && (echo 3)")

 ### Important info
 The following command is not perfect: